yacy/yacy_search_server/README.md

 iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8090
 ```

-On some operation systems, access to the ports you are using must be granted first:
+On some operating systems, access to the ports you are using must be granted first:
 ```bash
 iptables -I INPUT -m tcp -p tcp --dport 8090 -j ACCEPT
 ```